 - What would my readers love the most about my niche?

 - What would my readers hate the most about my niche?

 - Present your blog content attractively and make it easily accessible to the readers.
-Make sure both textual and visual content in the blog are of top-notch quality.
+Make sure both textual and visual content in the blog are high-quality.

 - Never make your content commercially focused as it irritates readers.
-Blogs loaded with too many advertising and promotional links look unattractive to most people.
-Your audience will only engage with your blog if you provide them with valuable content.
+Blogs loaded with too much advertising looks unattractive to most people.

 - Make your blog post conversational to make it engaging connect with your audience

 - Leave substantial white space to make it easy on the eyes